Take a planet of 7 billion people, connect them all together, add a bunch of sites and applications, and see what happens.

 Yes, that’s the internet of today.

 Well, sort of.
 Not all of those 7 billion people are online, and not all who are online are as connected as they could be (I’m looking at you, China).
 But more and more the world is increasing in its interconnectedness and the interactions that take place online every day are more numerous and more important than ever.
+Hardware like fiber optics can also upgrade and improve our internet speed and reliability so these interconnections between people and business entities will grown even more.
+You may also hire experts in network management to make sure your network is stable and secure.

 Measuring these interactions is more than just a game of statistics or providing some data for a series of ‘well how about that?’ tweets.
 Instead, these statistics represent a real means for assessing the trends in interpersonal communications worldwide.